 - Cooling hydraulic and lube oil

-- Cooling turbines, compressors, and engines
+- Cooling turbines, compressors and engines

-Shell and tube heat exchanger designs
+Parts of a shell and tube heat exchanger

 It is in the unique design of each heat exchanger that the true versatility of the product can be seen.
-By designing each shell and tube heat exchanger to custom requirements, we can ensure that the final product is ideally suited for the process and environment in which it will operate.
+By designing each shell and tube heat exchanger to our customers’ requirements, we can ensure that the final product is ideally suited for the process and environment in which it will operate.
 It’s one of the reasons why heat exchangers are so commonly used.

 The shell encases the tube bundle and other internal components.